Splintermail/splintermail-client/libacme/DESIGN.md

 15. delete challenge with rest api

+16. wait for certificate to need updating.

-16. return to step 0.
+17. return to step 0.